-31.2.1.1.3 The ISO will review the Transmission Owner LTPs as they relate to meet such BPTF needs of the NYCA region more efficiently or cost-effectively than the Transmission Owners' proposed LTP solutions.
-The ISO will report the results of its evaluation in the relevant ISO planning report prepared under this
+31.2.1.1.3 The ISO will review the Transmission Owner LTPs as they relate to BPTFs and will also evaluate whether other solutions proposed to meet Reliability Needs, congestion identified in the CARIS, or Public Policy Requirements may meet such BPTF needs of the NYCA region more efficiently or cost-effectively than the Transmission Owners' proposed LTP solutions.
+The ISO will report the results of its evaluation in the relevant ISO planning report prepared under this Attachment Y.